What is a thesis like?

 • networking skills

-• Identify and perform tasks in working life
+• Identify and perform professional tasks

 • Obtain and manage the required information